SofteqDG/ios-objective-c-coding-style/README.md

 }
 ```

-Use `#error` if you need to break a build process under some circumstances.
+Use `#error` directive if you need to break a build process under some circumstances.

 **For example:**